 I'm a big fan of turmeric and all the health benefits it provides.
 Turmeric has been shown to have remarkable anti-inflammatory, antibacterial, and antioxidant properties.
 It's also an effective remedy for cuts.

 - Baking soda.
-When taking a shower, wet your hair and using baking soda instead of shampoo.
+When taking a shower, wet your hair and use baking soda instead of shampoo.

 - Selenium.
 Selenium can reduce the incidence of dandruff, psoriasis and eczema.
-Certain companies have already taken advantage of selenium's Back to Topical healing powers.
+Certain companies have already taken advantage of selenium's healing powers.
 For example, the selenium-containing shampoo Selsun Blue has been effective in helping to eliminate dandruff for many people.